 Common Injuries Caused by Tire Blowouts

-Anytime a tire blows out, it can create a hazardous and sometimes fatal situation for all motorists and passengers on the roadway.
-Because of that, it is essential to keep tires properly maintained in inflated.
-When blowouts occur and cause an accident, it often involves injuries to the motorist, passengers, and others traveling the road.
-Tire blowouts cause a variety of injuries including those involving the back, neck, teeth, face, and wrists.
+A tire blows out can create a hazardous and sometimes fatal situation for all motorists and passengers on the roadway.
+Because of that, it is essential to keep tires routinely maintained and properly inflated.
+Blowouts that cause accidents often involve injuries to the motorist, passengers, and others traveling the road.
+Tire blowouts cause various injuries including an injury to the back, neck, teeth, face, and wrists.
 In addition, severe injuries include:

 Minimizing the Potential of an Accident Involving a Failing Tire

-Even while driving on good tires, a blowout is always possible.
-Anytime the tire blows, the motorist typically wants to veer the car toward the side where the tire blew.
-Because of that, the loss of a front tire can be extremely treacherous.
+Blowouts can occur anytime, even while driving on good tires.
+Anytime the tire blows, the motorist usually reacts by veering the car toward the side where the tire blew.
+Because of that, the loss of a front tire can be extremely dangerous.
 A rear tire blowout tends to make the car behave much like skidding on ice.
 To minimize the potential of an accident, it is important to follow recommendations by the National Safety Commission that includes:

-- Lift the foot from the accelerator and do not apply brakes
+- Lift the foot off the accelerator and do not apply brakes.

-- Focus on steering the vehicle in the direction you wish to go, while fighting the natural inclination to “over steer”
+- Focus on steering the vehicle in the direction you wish to go while fighting the natural inclination to “over steer” in a dangerous direction.

 Seek Legal Help After A Chicago Car Tire Blowout Accident

-Rosenfeld Injury Lawyers advise motorists and passengers injured in an Illinois car crash involving a tire blowout to seek medical attention first, and then get legal counsel to receive financial compensation.
-Experienced attorneys can develop a strong case for recompense by determining all parties responsible for the blowout.
-Successful claims are often based on proving defective design or manufacturing by the tire manufacturer, along with issues involving the installer, or tire repair service.
+Rosenfeld Injury Lawyers advise motorists and passengers injured in an Illinois car crash involving a tire blowout to seek medical attention first before hiring legal counsel to receive financial compensation.
+Experienced attorneys can develop a strong case for recompense by determining every party who is responsible for the blowout.
+Successful claims are often based on proving defective design or manufacturing mistakes by the tire manufacturer, along with issues involving the installer or tire repair service.

 If you have suffered injuries in a tire blowout car accident, it is imperative to speak with an attorney.
 Rosenfeld Injury Lawyers offer a free initial, no-obligation case evaluation.
-Contact the law firm at (888) 424-5757 or fill out our contact form, where the attorney will evaluate information concerning the crash and provide legal counsel on how to best proceed with your claim.
+Contact the law firm at (888) 424-5757 or fill out our contact form.
+Our attorneys will evaluate specific information concerning your crash and provide you legal counsel on how to best proceed with your claim.